Two Delta jets damaged in 'low-speed collision' on LaGuardia taxiway, injuring 1

 “Delta will work with all relevant authorities to review what occurred as safety of our customers and people comes before all else,” the statement from Delta said.
 "We apologize to our customers for the experience.”

 The Delta Connection aircraft involved in the collision were operated by Endeavor Air.
-Both are CRJ-900 planes, said the FAA, which is investigating.
+Both are CRJ-900 planes, said the FAA, which is investigating along with the NTSB.
 The planes can seat 70 to 90 passengers.

 LaGuardia Airport is one of 35 major airports where the FAA has installed advanced surface radar systems that help track aircraft and vehicles on the ground and alert controllers to potential conflicts.
 It wasn't clear what role the system played in this collision.